 - Failure to appear at your hearing or not notifying the parking administrator 24 hours before your appeal time, that you will not be present will result in your citation being upheld.

-- Temporary passes will be issued online.
+- Temporary and frequent visitor passes will be issued online.

 - Temporary passes will not be issued for longer than two weeks.

 - No more than two temporary passes will be issued in an academic year.